Grammar: How to Use This/That/These/Those

 1) As a (Demonstrative) Adjective before a Noun

-In the below sentences, the determine (this/these) tell you which noun you are talking about.
+In the below sentences, the determiner (this/these) tells you which noun you are talking about.

 • This sentence has five words.
 (This + singular noun)